BONSAMURAIS/hackathons/README.md

 ### Stretch goal 4: A simple web-based tool to compare directly competing statements present in the database

 For example, if we have incorporate muliple EEMRIO databases at some point - or if we import new data that is more recent/disaggregated/otherwise different than existing data.

+### Paper 1: Hackathon report to IJLCA

+Similar to reports from the LCA discussion forum.
+Not peer reviewed.
+All participants as authors.

+### Paper 2: From the ground up: A new approach to building LCA databases

+Must be open access.
+Authorship to be determined by contribution to paper writing.
+All participants acknowledged.

+### Paper 3: The world isn't flat: Making computational inventory models usable

+Must be open access.
+Authorship to be determined by contribution to paper writing.
+All participants acknowledged.